Last updated on July 24th, 2023 at 05:20 pm

 As you’ve seen by the trajectory of my dream success thus far, then you know that if you keep showing up and trying to grow, you’ll be proud of where you’ll be in just a few short years.
-I can’t let famous photographer’s success make my accomplishments count less.
+I can’t let a famous photographer’s success make my accomplishments countless.

 Instead, their skills make me want to work harder to become one of their contemporaries.

-Anything worth having in life takes blood, sweat and tears.
+Anything worth having in life takes blood, sweat, and tears.
 Experience is something you must work for.
-Try, fail and get up to try again.
-My dream journey is the accumulation of many years work and it’s not over!
+Try, fail, and get up to try again.
+My dream journey is the accumulation of many years of work, and it’s not over!

 1. Give yourself credit for trying.